Authorization: Security Clearance and Permissions

 Each certificate is associated with a security clearance and access permissions per database.

 It is the administrator's responsibility to generate client certificates and assign permissions.
-Read more in the Certificate Management section.
+Read more in the Certificate Management page.

 Cluster Admin is the highest security clearance.
 There are no restrictions.
 A